An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - Does it solve a problem or fulfill a wish?

-- Did I pay attention to details (size, color, style)?
+- Have I paid attention to details (size, color, style)?

-- Would I want to use it myself on a daily basis?
+- Would I want to use it myself daily?

-- Does it have an SSL certificate (padlock icon in the address bar)?
+- Does it have an SSL certificate (padlock in the address bar)?

 - Is the URL correct (no typos/phishing)?

-- Are there any quality seals (Trusted Shops, TÜV)?
+- Are there quality seals (Trusted Shops, TÜV)?

 - Does the shop offer secure options (3D Secure, PayPal)?